-The work of Francesco De Prezzo spans different media, such as painting, to installations and architectural interventions.
+Francesco De Prezzo’s work spans different media, such as painting, to installations and architectural interventions.
+His practice is connected by an interrogation of the formal language of the representation in its

-His practice across all these forms is connected by an interrogation of the formal language of the representation, at its most familiar in the theme of the monochrome, which in painting theory is seen as a radical rejection of the principles of representation.
-One of fundamental concerns of his work is in the relationship between image and meaning, object and content.
+most familiar theme of monochrome; in painting theory, it is seen as a radical rejection of representation principles.
+One of his work’s fundamental concerns is the relationship between image and meaning, object and content.

 And within this relationship, it defines and dismantles a formal language tending to engaged in reduction.
-His work testing the possibility of a definite visual perception discussing the role of the image as language.
+His work tests the possibility of a definite visual perception to discuss the image’s role as language.